Wednesday Wrap-Up #440

 Industry leaders launch an online community for Australian businesses

 Google, Salesforce and PwC Australia (with an assist from yours truly at We Are Social) have launched Project Spirit, a free online community for businesses of all sizes operating in Australia to connect, share, and leverage each other’s assets, skills and capacity to assist in solving the challenges facing the Australian economy.
 On a single platform, businesses can browse, share, or request assets, resources, tools, or skills.

 Ones to watch

-Facebook tests the ability to share collections of curated content more publicly, and Twitch has launched its proprietary streaming software, Twitch Studio, on Mac in open beta.
+Facebook tests the ability to share collections of curated content more publicly; LinkedIn users in Australia can now also access the new LinkedIn Stories status update feature; and Twitch has launched its proprietary streaming software, Twitch Studio, on Mac in open beta.

 This edition of the Wednesday Wrap-Up comes courtesy of Jarryd Patel, with additional reporting by Ryan Dubras.